Overview

 Metrics Displayed

-• Repeat purchase rate (%): Percentage of customers with 2+ orders
+- Repeat purchase rate (%): Percentage of customers with 2+ orders within the period

-• Repeat customers: Absolute count of returning customers
+- Repeat customers: Absolute count of customers who ordered more than once within the period

 Important Notes